JannieI/canvas-workstation-V3/src/app/roadmap.md

     Usage: (of data)
     ------
     - Closely monitor usage of data (who accessed what and when).
 Then consider (very carefully) a payment plan for data usage - simply like a data vendor ...
-    - owners
+    - owners: Maryke needs this at field level
     - DBs accessed
     - #rows extracted
     - who used what when
     - where in schedules
-    - permissions (who has or has not)
+    - permissions (who has or has not): Maryke needs this at data content level
     - link to Business Glossary